 - Purchase price

-- Expiration date of the offer
+- Closing date of the offer

-- Deposit (initial and second deposit amounts and terms)
+- Earnest Money Deposit (initial and second deposit amounts and terms)

-- Settlement and possession date
+- Due diligence timeline

 - Inclusions/exclusions

 - Types of financing (cash or mortgage)

 - Mortgage terms and commitment date

-- Contingencies elected and terms
+- Contingencies and terms

-What should be included in honme offer?
+What should be included in a home offer?

 The offer is a legal document.
-Home offers generally follow the Agreement of Sale (AOS) and usually include:
+Home offers generally follow the Purchase and Sale contract (PSA) and usually include:

-- The purchase price: this is, quite simply, what they are offering to pay for your home. - Expiration of the offer: how long their offer is good for.
-Typically one or two days. - Initial deposit and second deposit: the initial deposit is a good-faith escrow deposit the buyer puts down while waiting for mortgage approval. - Required home inspection: the buyer is entitled to have your home checked for defects.
+- The purchase price: this is, quite simply, what price they are paying for your home. - Expiration of the offer: how long their offer is good for.
+Typically one or two days. - Earnest money deposit and second deposit: the initial deposit is a good-faith escrow deposit the buyer puts down while waiting for mortgage approval. - Required due diligence and inspection period: the buyer is entitled to have your home checked for defects.
 They will note whether you are expected to address any issues that come up in inspection.
-This is important to note

-- because something always comes up during the inspection, so be prepared. - Warranties: the buyer will want to make sure the property is yours to sell.
-You will need to show your title to the home. - An appraisal: lenders typically require a licensed appraiser to validate the value of your home. - Contingencies: the buyer can void their purchase if certain outlined conditions are or are not met (such as major structural defects being revealed in the home inspection, they need to sell their own home, or your home appraises for far less than they offered) - A time frame for the loan closing date: usually 30 to 60 days
+This is important to note because something always always always comes up during the inspection, so be prepared. - Warranties: the buyer will want to make sure the property is yours to sell.
+You will need to show your title to the home. - An appraisal: lenders typically require a licensed appraiser to verify that the lender isn't over-leveraging themselves in your home purchase - Contingencies: the buyer can void their purchase if certain outlined conditions are or are not met (such as major structural defects being revealed in the home inspection, they need to sell their own home, or your home appraises for far less than they offered) - A time frame for the loan closing date: usually 30 to 45 days

-What a counter-offer looks like?
+What a counter-offer looks like:

-If a homebuyer comes in below your asking price, if you receive multiple offers, or if the buyer asks you to complete certain renovations as part of the sale, there is definitely room to negotiate.
+If a home buyer comes in below your asking price, if you receive multiple offers, or if the buyer asks you to complete certain conditions as part of the sale, there is definitely room to negotiate.

 It is important to have an experienced agent on hand for this.
 Many listing agents are trained specifically in negotiation tactics, ensuring that you will walk away from the deal with as much home equity as possible.
-There are a few different ways to counter an offer-always after having discussed with your listing agent:
+There are a few different ways to counter an offer--always after having discussed with your listing agent:

 - You can meet the buyer halfway, but you are under no obligation to, especially if it is a low offer.
-Maybe you can go down \$1,000 to appease them, or even counter with your original listing price if you think your home was priced fairly. - You can reject their offer completely.
-A truly interested buyer may come back anyway.

-• If you receive multiple offers, you can negotiate for a higher bid by asking the top bidders for their best and final offer.
+Maybe you can lower your purchase price just a bit to appease them, or even counter with your original listing price if you think your home was priced fairly. - You can reject their offer completely.
+A truly interested buyer may come back anyway. - If you receive multiple offers, you can negotiate for a higher bid by asking the top bidders for their best and final offer.